SpectraLDS: Provable Distillation for Linear Dynamical Systems: Problem Background

 where \(\tau = O\bigl(\tfrac{1}{\delta}\log\tfrac{1}{\varepsilon}\bigr)\) and the effective memory is thus on the order \(\tfrac{1}{\delta}\) ~\cite{agarwal2024spectralstatespacemodels}.
-As \(\delta\to0\), learning \(A\) directly becomes unstable for large contexts ~\cite{bengio94learning,pascanu13difficulty,osg2023resurrecting}, highlighting the need for methods such as spectral filtering.
-Since the \(D\) matrix serves as a skip connection that can be easily computed, we fix it to a $0$-matrix and omit its consideration for the remainder of this paper.
+As \(\delta\to0\), learning \(A\) directly becomes unstable for large contexts \cite{bengio94learning,pascanu13difficulty,osg2023resurrecting}, highlighting the need for methods such as spectral filtering.
+Since the \(D\) matrix serves as a skip connection that does not affect the representation capacity, we fix it to a $0$-matrix and omit its consideration for the remainder of this paper.
 We will sometimes use the shorthand $\text{LDS}(C, A, B)$ to refer to a linear dynamical system with those parameters and $D = 0$.

 Additionally, for the remainder of this paper, we restrict our attention to systems where $A$ is a symmetric real matrix.
-An LDS with symmetric $A$ can be diagonalized, making it equivalent to an LDS with a diagonal $A$.
+An LDS with symmetric $A$ can be diagonalized over the real numbers, making it equivalent to an LDS with a diagonal $A$.
 Without loss of generality, we therefore assume $A$ is diagonal with eigenvalues $\alpha_1, \dots, \alpha_d$.